LibreELEC/actions/docs/using-libreelec-gha.md

 # Building LibreELEC
 ## Using GitHub Actions Workflows CI/CD

+Both tested scenarios below can be deployed to provide support for your **GitHub Actions**.
+The customise build guides will help you depliy your GitHub Action Runners ready to build LibreELEC.

 - [Build github actions runner/s as docket container/s](build-docker-gha-runner.md)
 ```mermaid
 graph TD;